Feel Like Something NEEDS to Change?

 The tip: Name your gremlin!
 Get to know it personally.
 If you can get clear on what’s real and what’s simply the voice of doubt, it can help you move past stuck.
 Thinking through situations thoroughly can be important, but after awhile you may need to just tell your gremlin, “thanks for your concern, I’ve got this one!”

-- Executive Dysfunction: Let’s face it, a good number of us not only have kids with ADD/ADHD, but also have the same challenges ourselves.
+4. Executive Dysfunction: Let’s face it, a good number of us not only have kids with ADD/ADHD, but also have the same challenges ourselves.
 People without ADHD often have the ability to “just do it.”
 If you have ADD, chances are that this is much more difficult for you.
-You need to have genuine interest in what you are doing in order to make it happen.
+It helps a lot to find a motivation for what you are doing in order to make it happen.